 - Athletic or activities team photos or class photos

 - Website articles

-If your parents have no objections – If there are no objections to use of your information as defined above, no further action is necessary and you do not need to fill out the opt-out form.
+If the parent has no objections – If there are no objections to use of the student’s information as defined above, no further action is necessary and the Opt-Out Form does not need to be completed.

-If your parents object – If your parents object to use of information as defined above and you do not want directory information included in class lists, yearbooks, school programs, brochures, athletic programs, newspaper articles, and other publications such as noted above, please fill out the opt-out form.
-The form should be returned to school no later than August 17, 2020 for the 2020-21 school year.
+If the parent objects – If the parent objects to use of information as defined above and does not want directory information included in class lists, yearbooks, school programs, brochures, athletic programs, newspaper articles, and/or other publications such as noted above, the Opt Out Form should be completed.
+The form should be returned to school no later than August 17, 2022 for the 2022-23 school year.